Greta Zimmer Friedman: Later years and death

 In 1956, she married Dr. Mischa Friedman, a WWII veteran of the U.S. Army Air Corps and a scientific researcher for the Army at Fort Detrick, and moved to Frederick, Maryland.

 She attended Hood College, studying oil painting, printing, sculpture, and watercolors, but did not graduate until 1981, the same year in which her two children, Mara and Joshua, graduated from college.
 Friedman also worked at Hood for ten years, restoring books.

 Mrs. Friedman also maintained the acquaintance and accompanied George and Rita Mendonsa to civic events and anniversary commemorations of V-J Day, although advancing age limited these appearances.
 Over time, their individual stories and life histories became more widely documented.

 Interview requests and autograph requests were fielded regularly.
-On-air interviews included Fox and Friends, ABC News' 20/20, CBS Saturday Morning, and "New York War Stories," the WNET-produced companion to the PBS series "The War - A Ken Burns Film."
+On-air interviews included Fox and Friends, ABC News's 20/20, CBS Saturday Morning, and "New York War Stories," the WNET-produced companion to the PBS series The War: A Ken Burns Film.